 (which are available online) and send some of them to our department

 and some to the central university School of Graduate Studies.

 There is also a nominal fee for applying.

-We try to inform you in early March of our decision.
+We try to inform you in March of our decision.